OpenEnergyPlatform/oedatamodel/README.md

 - OEDataModel-normalization
     - Main usage database (realtional database like postgreSQL)
     - Optimized to store data in a relational data model
+    - Normalization for practical data relationships and reduced/no redundant fields to avoid redundant data

 ## Data model - Examples